 Additionally, your social media page should be a hub of useful information for stakeholders, locals and visitors alike.
 Any posts you make should be positive, informative and up-to-date, as social media is one of your most influential lines of communication to the outside world.

 You may consider creating a private Facebook group for local business owners and members of the community, holding weekly Question & Answer sessions to alleviate uncertainty, demonstrate solidarity, and ensure that any needs do not go unmet if it’s within your power to meet them.

 Retool Your E-newsletter.

 An e-newsletter is a powerful method of reaching people outside your community with information about local shops, eateries, and attractions they may have visited while in-market and how they can continue to support them.
-It’s also an effective way to remain in contact with target markets, promote brand awareness and prime them to book a visit when it is safe to do so.
+It’s also an effective way to remain in contact with target markets, promote brand awareness and prime them to book a visit when they feel comfortable doing so.

 Continue Blogging Efforts.

 If you have incorporated a blog into your website, take advantage of this tool to promote resources that locals can use to support their community.
 If you’re not blogging, now is an ideal time to start, as blogs are one way to add fresh, relevant content that search engines crave.
 Furthermore, don’t forget about your PR relationships with travel writers who are also blogging.
 Many writers still have assignments to complete during this crisis.
 And while the message may shift from “visit now” to “visit later”, travel writers will welcome the opportunity to continue working.
 Any way you can help others will be remembered when our lives return to normal.